Gifts Beyond Remarkable Lifetimes

 Dr Beryl Collier, an esteemed gynaecologist and obstetrician, understood the value of quality education.
 However she was conscious that many people, particular Indigenous students, do not have the same opportunities to learn as she did.

-Following Beryl's death in 2009, a bequest of $300,000 was left to the University of Newcastle Foundation.
-The money established the Dr Beryl Collier Indigenous Education Scholarship, which offers its recipients $6,135 plus $5,000 for HECS fees - a blessing for financially struggling students.
+Dr Collier's bequest of $300,000 enabled the establishment of the Dr Beryl Collier Indigenous Education Scholarship - a blessing for financially struggling students.

 The Hartley Bequest

 One of the world's most generous travelling scholarships, valued at $30,000, was made possible by a $2 million bequest from Professor Kelver Hartley, the University's Foundation Professor of French.
 He also donated the Hartley collection of rare books to the Auchmuty Library.

 A generous bequest of $100,000 left to the University of Newcastle in 2002 by Mr Laurence Bogan has funded the extension of the Jean Bogan Prize for Piano Composition and the Jean Bogan Youth Prize.
 Mr Bogan's bequest breathed life into his original donation from 1989, when he created the prize as a memorial to his late wife Jean's love for piano.
 The prizes recognise original and outstanding solo compositions by Australian composers.